ian-ross/nordic-tools/platformio-zephyr/NOTES.md

 **What device peripherals have driver libraries?**

+Quite a lot.
+Basically anything that is available on more than one platform has a driver abstraction in the Zephyr API (e.g. ADCs, DMA, PWM, Flash, serial interfaces, watchdogs, etc.).
+If you want to use something really weird, or use something in a very platform-specific way, you might need to break out of those APIs, but the coverage seems to be fairly comprehensive.
+(Now, I don't know how well all of those APIs are implemented for different platforms, but the intent to cover them all is definitely there.)

+A slightly more detailed investigation by looking through the devicetree definitions for the nRF52840 development board reveals some interesting things.
+(By the way, this is something that I think is one of Zephyr's killer features.
+Using the Linux devicetree system and Kconfig for an embedded OS is a brilliant solution.
+The devicetree files, in particular, are gold: you can see *exactly* what system peripherals are exposed at the OS level.)

+Anyway, if you do go exploring in Zephyr's `dts` directory, and look at `arm/nordic/nrf52840.dtsi`, you can see exactly which peripherals are exposed as devicetree nodes (and so are accessible from Zephyr programs without any extra effort).
+So what do you get?
+Bascially, all the "normal" stuff: flash, ADCs, clock, timers, GPIOs, I2C, PWM, SPI, RTC, timers, UART, USB, plus some more nRF52-specific things, like the random number generator, quadrature decoder, temperature sensor, watchdog, and the cryptocell.
+You also get access to the generic ARM stuff like the NVIC and SysTick timer.

+You *don't* get direct access to some of the more exotic things on the nRF52840, like the some of the components used for cryptography for networking (the Accelerated Address Resolver, for instance).
+However, some of those components are used directly in higher-level drivers (as memory-mapped peripherals, without exposing them via the devicetree).
+The AAR is used in the Bluetooth subsystem, for example, which means you more or less never need to think about it.

+It seems to me that there's actually a pretty good balance here, between peripherals and MCU subsystems that might be useful at an application level, and other subsystems that only make sense to use in the context of very specific contexts (like Bluetooth, for instance).
+For sure, you could dream up some weird way of using the AAR for another application if you wanted to, and if you were going to do that, you wouldn't be happy with Zephyr hiding it from your behind the Bluetooth driver.
+But if you're going to go as far off piste as that, you probably shouldn't be expecting a conventional RTOS to help you much anyway!

 **Are those libraries easy to use?**

+Given that I got all the stuff described above working by sticking things together from examples and searching through the documentation, I'd say it's not so hard to get it working.

 **Are there any options missing?**

+Of course.
+But mostly the restriction of options seems to be pretty sensible.
+You get direct access via Zephyr APIs to the things that it makes sense to use in application code, and the other stuff is used in the right way in the right context in device drivers, and isn't exposed via the devicetree.

 **If so, how easy is it to work around?**

+You can still use CMSIS or HAL libraries.
+In fact, a lot of the Zephyr subsystems are implemented using those things, so you can just pick them up out of the Zephyr source tree and knock yourself out.

 ### Configuration

 **How easy is it to use different libraries or drivers in your code?**

+Oh, so easy.
+You need to have the right Kconfig flags set in your `prj.conf`, and that's about it.

 **Are there any configuration or code generation tools to help with the setup?**

+This is about the only wart.
+Working with PlatformIO means you can't use Zephyr's Kconfig tools (the usual `make menuconfig` or `make guiconfig`) which hampers discoverability of configuration options.
+From reading around the PlatformIO issue tracker, I believe that this is in the works.
+Once you can fire off the Kconfig GUI from within PlatformIO, that will be pretty sweet.
+In the meantime, you need to edit the `prj.conf` file by hand, which is a little annoying, but not an insurmountable problem.

 ### Libraries

 **Are there higher-level libraries available for common functionality (e.g. communications, crypto, etc.)?**

+Lots and lots.
+Networking, audio, Bluetooth, crypto, data structures, file systems, threads and synchronisation, memory management, a command shell, abstractions for lots of peripheral types, plus lots more.
+Pretty much everything you'd need for most projects.

 **How easy is it to incorporate third-party code into your projects?**

+Yes.
+PlatformIO projects with Zephyr have a built-in mechanism for doing this.

 ### Frustration

 **Basically: Did implementing the test programs make Ian angry?**

+No, it was a total breeze.
+Zephyr is really rather good.
+There's a lot to learn, and I barely scratched the surface of what you can do with it here.
+I also took a fairly cargo cultish approach to writing some of the test programs here (especially the Bluetooth stuff), but it worked all the same.
+With a bit of study and some more understanding, Zephyr feels like it could be a seriously usable platform.

+The documentation does need some work, but I'm comparing it to the Linux kernel documentation, which probably isn't such a fair comparison!